brevzin/brevzin.github.io/_posts/2026-03-02-power-of-substitute.md

 This `substitute`/`extract`/invoke dance is remarkably powerful.

+> When I published this blog, Ben Deane reached out to me saying "It made me think: is anybody thinking of reflection as a monad, or is it just me?"
+I told him that I was going to go out on a limb and suggest it might be just him.
+But he has since demonstrated that [it is, in fact, a monad.](https://www.elbeno.com/blog/?p=1813).
+Whether anybody else has thought about this has yet to be seen.
+{:.prompt-info}

 ## The Rest of the Owl

 When we're all done with the `strings` and `interpolations`, we need to actually put together the `Information` object to return, which is just a few `define_static_array` calls away: